panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

   }
 }
 // Constructor invocation
-var paris = new City('Paris', false);
+const paris = new City('Paris', false);
 paris.travel();
 ```
 `new City('Paris')` is a constructor invocation.
 The object initialization is handled by a special method in the class: [`constructor`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor), which has `this` as the newly created object.

 A constructor call creates an empty new object, which inherits properties from constructor's prototype.
 The role of constructor function is to initialize the object.
 As you might know already, the context in this type of call is the created instance.
-This is next chapter subject.

 When a property accessor `myObject.myFunction` is preceded by `new` keyword, JavaScript will execute a **constructor invocation**, but **not** a **method invocation**.

-For example `new myObject.myFunction()`: first the function is extracted using a property accessor `extractedFunction = myObject.myFunction`, then invoked as a constructor to create a new object: `new extractedFunction()`.
+For example `new myObject.myFunction()`: the function is first extracted using a property accessor `extractedFunction = myObject.myFunction`, then invoked as a constructor to create a new object: `new extractedFunction()`.

 ### 4.1. this in constructor invocation

 > `this` is the **newly created object** in a constructor invocation

 The context of a constructor invocation is the newly created object.
-It is used to initialize the object with data that comes from constructor function arguments, setup initial value for properties, attach event handlers, etc.
+It is used to initialize the object with data that comes from constructor arguments, setup initial values for properties, attach event handlers, etc.

 ![this in JavaScript constructor invocation](./images/5-1.png)